Building a Simple Database in Notion

 - D list: Demoted people.
 Contact once a year, to make sure you still have their correct info.

-Second we need to track when we contacted them last
+2. Track when we contacted them last

 A simple date here is good.

-Third we need a date of when we need to contact them next
+3. Track when we need to contact them next

 Simple date again.